akiradeveloper/dm-writeboost/README.md

   metadata updates so the SSD lives longer since SSD's lifetime depends on how many writes are submitted.
-* **Fast**: Since the sequential write is the best I/O pattern for every SSD and the code base is optimized for in-coming random writes, the write performance is the best of all caching drivers including dm-cache and bcache.
+* **Fast**: Since the sequential write is the best I/O pattern for every SSD and the code base is optimized for in-coming random writes, the write performance is the best among all caching drivers including dm-cache and bcache.
-* **Portable**: Kernel version 3.10 or later is supported with minimum compile-time macros.
+* **Portable**: All kernel version 3.10 or later is supported with minimum compile-time macros.

 ## Usage
 - **Install**: `sudo make install` to install and `sudo make uninstall` to uninstall.